Ututo: Ututo XS

 With no releases since 2012 the distribution is considered "dormant".

 Ututo UL

 Ututo UL (or Ubuntu-Libre) is the current developed version of Ututo.
-Ututo UL utilize Ubuntu as the distro base, with all non-free software removed as usual in the Ututo project, and Linux-libre as the kernel.
+Ututo UL utilizes Ubuntu as the distro base, with all non-free software removed as usual in the Ututo project, and Linux-libre as the kernel.

 In 2017 the original idea of distributing Simusol, a system to simulate Solar Energy projects, returned to the heart of the project.

 Reception

 Tux Machines reviewed Ututo in 2006:

 So, all in all, it's a very respectable project.
 The installer is not exactly the easiest in the world, but the desktop is nice looking with some handy tools and adequate applications.
 I'm left with mixed feelings about it, having started out quite excited.
 But it was still nice to try.
 If you are a gnome or ubuntu fan, you should really check it out.